ska-telescope/ska-oso-services/docs/src/external/pht_rest_api.rst

 .. _pht_rest_api:

-Proposal Handling Tool REST API
+Proposal Handling Tool (PHT) REST API
 =================================

 A SwaggerUI for the latest main branch of the API is available at